Add some delicious fruit to your vegetable garden this summer by following these quick and painless steps to growing the best melons on the block.

-Soil Preparation: Melons prefer soils with a pH between 6.0 and 6.8, which indicates adequate calcium availability—an important guard against blossom-end rot.
-Work 2 to 3 inches of finished compost into your melon beds before planting.
-Adding compost provides nutrients to your melons, helps distribute moisture evenly, and furnishes oxygen for root growth.
+Melons prefer soils with a pH between 6.0 and 6.8 which indicates adequate calcium availability which is an important guard against blossom-end rot.
+Try one of the 10 Easy Soil Tests to determine the pH level in your soil.
+Work 2- to 3-inches of finished compost into your melon beds before planting.
+Adding compost provides nutrients for your melons, helps to distribute moisture evenly, and furnishes oxygen for root growth.

-Timing of Planting: Soil temperature must reach at least 60°F before you plant—about a week after the last frost.
+Soil temperature must reach at least 60°F before you plant, which is about a week after the last frost.

-Spacing: If you direct-seed, sow seeds in clusters of five to six, planting each cluster in a hill—a mound of soil (1 foot high by 2 to 3 feet wide)—to increase drainage.
-If you're using seedlings, plant 2 or 3 per hill.
-For muskmelon and honeydew plants, space hills 1.5 to 2 feet apart, leaving 4 to 6 feet between rows.
+If you direct-seed, sow seeds in clusters of five or six, planting each cluster in a hill of soil 1-foot high by 2- to 3-feet wide to increase drainage.
+If you're using seedlings, plant two or three per hill.
+For muskmelon and honeydew plants, space hills 1½ to 2 feet apart, leaving 4 to 6 feet between rows.
 For watermelons, add another foot or two to these guidelines.

-Fertilizing: Mix a solution of 1 tablespoon of fish emulsion in 1 gallon of water and apply it weekly when the plants are young.
+Mix a solution of 1 tablespoon of fish emulsion in 1 gallon of water as an organic fertilizer, and apply it weekly when the plants are young.
 An application of a kelp-based foliar spray when the plants are in full flower will complete fertilization.